-This comment wasn’t addressed to me or anyone in particular, but it made me sad for two reasons:
+This comment wasn’t addressed to anyone in particular, but it made me sad for two reasons:

 (1) We are all called to preach and teach the gospel, every single one of us (Mark 16:15; Heb 5:12), so don’t let anyone silence you just because you’re not as eloquent as the next guy.
-You have a story to tell – a God-written story – so tell yours anyway you can.
-The world needs to hear it!
+You have a story to tell and the world needs to hear it.

 I said all that to say this: How should we read these words of James?

 Not many of you should presume to be teachers, my brothers, because you know that we who teach will be judged more strictly.
 (Jas 3:1, NIV)

 Growing up I always enjoyed explaining things, but I had no desire to be a Bible teacher partly because of the heavy responsibility implied in this passage.
 I used to think, The Bible’s a big book.
 I know a bit of it but I don’t know all of it and the bits I don’t know might contradict the bits I do know, so best I should say nothing.

 What a tragic mindset!
 If everyone thought like this, no one would ever hear the good news.

 Happily, I repented.
 I now believe that if you have known Jesus for even a single day, you know enough to tell others about him.
 In fact, it’s sort of expected: